upatras-hci/iv/reports/12013254/readme.md

 NA GRAPSW AUTO!!!

 ## Command line1 (iv cli)
-In this exercise I used the [pastel](https://github.com/sharkdp/pastel) από τις [διαθέσιμες](https://github.com/epidrome/dokey) command from the available command line exercises.This package uses colors to enhance the CLI (Command Line Interface), that is, it prints colored texts to make them more beautiful and recognizable.
+In this exercise I used the [pastel](https://github.com/sharkdp/pastel) from [available](https://github.com/epidrome/dokey) command from the available command line exercises.This package uses colors to enhance the CLI (Command Line Interface), that is, it prints colored texts to make them more beautiful and recognizable.
 I followed the repository instructions carefully.
 Pastel is a command line tool for creating and editing colors in terminal applications.
 On Arch Linux, you can use Pastel to perform the following tasks: </br>
 1.Generate color codes in various formats (e.g., RGB, HEX, ANSI). </br>
 2.Apply color to text and background. </br>